12 Things That Pollute the Air Inside Your Home

 The risks of indoor air pollutants

 The sneaky sources of pollution you find indoors can trigger asthma attacks, heart disease, strokes, and some cause lung cancer, says Janice Nolen, assistant vice president of national policy at the American Lung Association.
 “There are significant risks for anyone, particularly children and the elderly,” she says.
-Here are 15 ways to decrease indoor air pollution in your home.

 To score smooth skin in the winter, you may crank up your humidifier.
 But keep it below 50 percent humidity, recommends Nolen.
 Any higher encourages mold formation and dust mites to flourish, two huge sources of indoor allergens that can impact your ability to breathe.

 Granite countertops can produce radon, a naturally occurring radioactive gas.
 Radon is the second leading cause of lung cancer in the United State.
 But you can breathe easy here: The EPA notes that indoor granite doesn’t significantly increase indoor radon.
 The main source is through cracks in your home, like in walls and the foundation.
 Rather than replacing your countertop, focus your efforts on plugging up these areas in your home.
 First, check if your home has radon by ordering a radon test kit.
 You can also hire a professional to test your house.
-Here are some more common kitchen items that are secretly toxic.

 Lighting a fire in your home may make things cozy, but it can also muck up your air.
-Burning wood and cleaning up the ash later can create high levels of particulate pollution and carbon monoxide exposure in your home, says Dr. Colbeck.
+Burning wood and cleaning up the ash later can create high levels of particulate pollution and carbon monoxide exposure in your home, says Colbeck.
 (He notes that the amount depends on factors like the size of the room and how well ventilated it is.)
-Here are other scary ways your fireplace can be toxic.
+Here are other ways your fireplace can be toxic.

 Attention, home chefs: Gas stoves may whip up Pinterest-worthy meals, but the flame creates nitrogen oxide emissions, and cooking itself produces particles, says Nolen.
-“You’re not going to give up cooking, but be sure to use an exhaust to get rid of these things,” she says.
+“You’re not going to give up cooking, but be sure to use an exhaust fan to get rid of these things,” she says.
 While the vent above the stove is a good first start, that’s usually not enough unless you know it’s ventilating the air outside your home.
 (Some simply move the air to another part of the kitchen, she says).
 A second option: Crack a window while you cook.

 Your air purifier

 If you can believe it, some air filtration systems will make your air worse.
 “Avoid anything that generates ozone, which some are marketed to do,” says Nolen.
 “Indoors, ozone can be harmful to your health,” she adds.
-If you are buying a filtration device, look for a model that has a HEPA filter, she says, although preventing pollutants entirely—skipping the purifier—is your best bet for cleaner air indoors.
+If you are buying a filtration device, look for a model that has a HEPA filter, she says, although preventing pollutants entirely—skipping this type of purifier—is your best bet for cleaner air indoors.